 Trial period

 Emelie also would like more short tips instead of long articles in the Help Center.
-Think of your support agents’ availability at different time zones.
+Think of your support agents’ availability in different time zones.
 Can Emelie ask a question anytime she wants or just in particular hours?
 And how can she solve a problem if there's no one around to guide her?

 Billing